Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 Chlorinated Brake Cleaner

 Tetrachloroethylene gives the cleaner its degreasing and fast-drying properties, essential for cleaning car parts.
 Methylene chloride enhances the cleaning properties of tetrachloroethylene.
-Some of the perks you get from using this brake cleaner are fast results and leaves no residue on the surfaces.
+Some of the perks you get from using this brake cleaner are fast results and no residue left on surfaces.
 You can use this product as a chlorinated carburetor cleaner to unclog your carburetor.

 Non-Chlorinated Brake Cleaner